 Taken in isolation that situation doesn’t sound particularly healthy.
-The reality though is that this is pretty much exactly how oil & gas companies should operate.
+The reality, though, is that this is pretty much exactly how oil & gas companies should operate.
 In times of favorable (or even modest) commodity prices they make more money than they know what to do with.
 When the downturns arrive they ought to be in decent condition to ride them out.
-For example back in 2012 the price of Brent Crude oil averaged $110 per barrel over the course of the year.
-Chevron ended that financial year with over $20 billion in cash on its balance sheet versus total debt of approximately $12 billion.
+For example, back in 2012 the price of Brent crude oil averaged $110 per barrel over the course of the year.
+Chevron ended that financial year with over $20,000m in cash on its balance sheet versus total debt of approximately $12,000m.

 The tough part for energy investors is remaining calm during the subsequent down years.
-Take the great oil price crash of 2014-2016 as a good guide.
+Take the great 2014 to 2016 oil price crash as a good guide.
 It totally flipped Chevron’s balance sheet on its head.
-By the end of 2016 the company sported a net debt position of just over $39 billion.
+By the end of 2016 the company sported a net debt position of just over $39,000m.

 How many folks at the time thought that totally unsustainable?
-Many.
+Many I’d wager.
 In reality this was entirely normal behavior for a cyclical company.
 After all Chevron didn’t exactly blow all of that cash it raised via debt issuance.
-It now has around one billion barrels more in reserves than it did at the end of 2014 and it produces around half a million barrels per day more.
+It now has around one billion barrels more in reserves than it did at the end of 2014 and it produces around half a million barrels more per day.
 The key takeaway: leveraging up during cycle lows is fine.
 The trick is to rake in the cash during the good times.

 Here is where it gets exciting for all the Chevron shareholders out there.
-This year cash capital expenditure will clock in at around $13.5 billion (roughly similar to last year’s spend).
-At current Brent crude oil pricing (roughly $70 per barrel) Chevron generates around $30 billion in cash from its day-to-day operating activities.
+This year cash capital expenditure will clock in at around $13,500m (roughly similar to last year’s spend).
+At current Brent crude oil pricing (roughly $70 per barrel) Chevron generates around $30,000m in cash annually from its day-to-day operating activities.
 Subtracting a one billion dollar per quarter stock buyback program, plus its dividend commitments, still leaves several billion dollars in surplus cash for 2019.